krupason09/aura/examples/README.md

 # Code examples

-In this folder, you'll find files with sample code that you can use if you want to develop and add new plugins, tools, LLM wrappers, vector stores, or data loaders to **PyGPT**.
+In this folder, you'll find files with sample code that you can use if you want to develop and add new plugins, tools, LLM wrappers, vector stores, or data loaders to **Zenith Agent**.

 There are example files here that can serve as tutorial and starting points for creating your own extensions: